wombleton/gitlaw-nz/acts/F/Fair Trading Act 1986.md

     *   (d) any book, map, plan, graph, or drawing:

     *   (e) any photograph, film, negative, tape, or other device in which 1 or more visual images are embodied so as to be capable (with or without the aid of some other equipment) of being reproduced

+    _extended warranty agreement_ has the meaning given in section 36T

     _goods_---